guilhermeestrela/neighborhood-app/README.md

 Final project for Udacity Front-End Nanodegree Course.
 This is a React app that shows you restaurants around Bela Vista, SP.

-You can get more info about a restaurant:
+You can get more info about a restaurant, clicking on a marker or a list item:
 - Address
 - Price
 - Read

-You also can search for new books, and add then on you list.

 ## Demo

-The project demo is available [here](https://guilhermeestrela-mybooks.herokuapp.com/)
+The project demo is available [here](https://neighborhoods-app.herokuapp.com/)

 ## How to run